-- 1. When this document has been discussed, amended as necessary and hopefully endorsed, a policy statement should be issued by the Minster of Economic Affairs and Development endorsing its findings.
+- When this document has been discussed, amended as necessary and hopefully endorsed, a policy statement should be issued by the Minster of Commerce, Tourism, Investment and Consumer Affairs endorsing its findings.
 The policy statement should set out cabinet level commitment to developing professional service exports and implementing the contents of the document. - 2.
-Obtaining media coverage of the policy statement and the opportunities these sectors provide should be the responsibility of the BIDC.
+Obtaining media coverage of the policy statement and the opportunities these sectors provide should be the responsibility of the NDC. - 3.
+As the process of implementation unfolds, the NDC, supported by the Export Development Unit (EDU) of the OECS, should start to promote professional services and feature opportunities on its website.

-- As the process of implementation unfolds, the BIDC, which already features IT and call centres in its list of Investment Opportunities, should start to feature other professional services. - As progress is made, it should be reported through the press so that the private sector can see that its efforts are being acknowledged by policy makers and the public.
+4. As progress is made, it should be reported through the press so that the private sector can see that its efforts are being acknowledged by policy makers and the public.